Sensitivity and Resolution

 In VideoCAD it is meant, that scene reflection factor is 0.75, light source - halogen incandescent lamp (color temperature 3100 +-200K) according to Standard CEA 639 'Consumer Camcorder or Video Camera Low Light Performance'.

-For day/night and easy day/night cameras in this box it is necessary to enter the minimum scene illumination in black-white mode.
+For day/night and easy day/night cameras in this box you can enter 2 values of the minimum illumination: in color and black and white modes.

 For unambiguous description of sensitivity in VideoCAD, should be pointed also:

-To allow lens contamination, dirt, camera degradation and parameter variation it is necessary to set maintenance factor of cameras on the 3D modeling tab of the Options box.
+To allow lens contamination, dirt, camera degradation and parameter variation it is necessary to set maintenance factor of cameras on the Illumination tab of the Options box.

 For modeling increased contrast at constant signal/noise ratio use parameter Maximum AGC gain.